History of Chris Paul in Timeline

 January 15, 2005: Victory Over North Carolina

-On January 15, 2005, Chris Paul scored 26 points and had eight assists in a victory over rival North Carolina.
+On January 15, 2005, Chris Paul registered 26 points and eight assists in a victory over rival North Carolina.

-On April 15, 2005, Chris Paul announced that he would be hiring an agent and turning professional, forgoing his remaining college eligibility.
+On April 15, 2005, Chris Paul announced he would be hiring an agent and turning professional, declaring for the NBA draft.

-In 2005, Chris Paul was named NBA Rookie of the Year after leading all rookies in total points, assists, steals, and double-doubles.
-The Hornets played most of their games in Oklahoma City due to Hurricane Katrina.
+In 2005, Chris Paul was named NBA Rookie of the Year after leading all rookies in total points, assists, steals, and double-doubles, with averages of 16.1 points, 5.1 rebounds, 7.8 assists, and 2.2 steals per game.

-In 2005, Chris Paul was selected as the fourth overall pick in the NBA draft by the New Orleans Hornets, marking the beginning of his professional basketball career.
+In 2005, Chris Paul was selected as the fourth overall pick in the NBA draft by the New Orleans Hornets.

 2007: First NBA All-Star Game Selection

-In the 2007-08 season, Chris Paul was selected to his first NBA All-Star Game, playing in front of his home fans in New Orleans.
+In 2007, Chris Paul was selected to his first NBA All-Star Game, playing in front of his home fans in New Orleans.

 December 17, 2008: NBA Record for Consecutive Games with a Steal